-The cause of the damage was the use of traditionally caulked teak, laid on ply, using a synthetic rubber in the traditional V shaped groove; it was probably difficult to see where it had failed, and where it separated from the teak it allowed water to penetrate to the ply, especially along the joins and edges, where it did most damage to the covering board, and carlins.
+The cause of the damage was the use of traditionally caulked teak, laid on ply, using a synthetic rubber on cotton in the traditional V shaped groove; it was probably difficult to see where it had failed, and where it separated from the teak it allowed water to penetrate to the ply, especially along the joins and edges, where it did most damage to the covering board, and carlins.
 This in turn caused some beam ends to rot.

 With the cabin top removed, which was Cascover sheathed 20mmply, it could be seen that the upper carlin and some beam ends were damaged, this time due to the edge trim protecting the edge of the sheathing failing allowing water penetration of the end grain of the ply and then the beams.

-and the new companionway.
+and the new central companionway.
 We took the opportunity to design Thames pattern portholes with laminated glass to be let into the 25mm thich sides, on rubber seals and clamped in place by bronze surrounds.

 MAST Meanwhile I stripped the mast and boom completely.
 They had been painted with bronze Hammerite (smooth) originally, (alpresumably to emulate the gold anodised aluminium masts of the 60s, and then with several more coats of other white paint over the years.

 They were in remarkably good condition thanks to the Hammerite, not usually recognised for its qualities on wood, but actually excellent on wood due to its tough flexible characteristics.